ffund/tcp-ip-essentials/lab3/3-routing-between.md

 route -n
 ```

-(you should see the new rule you added on router-1!)
+and note the two new rules you added.
 Save these outputs for your lab report.

 Restart the six `tcpdump` processes.